Case Study: If you’re a successful lawyer, you might recognise Kate

 It can indeed be tough (and lonely) at the top.

-Kate was also noticing, particularly as the pandemic progressed, that she was putting her laptop aside later and later in the week and opening it up at the weekend much more than she had before.
+Kate was also noticing, particularly as the pandemic progressed, that she was putting her laptop aside later and later in the evenings and opening it up at the weekend much more than she had before.